hemanta212/hackernews-go-graphql-react-psql/README.md

 - clone this repository with git

-- cd to the cloned folder, create and populate a .env file.
+- cd to the cloned folder, create and populate a `.env` file in the topmost/root folder.

 ```shell
 PGUSER=user123